Watch Our Video

 A Committed Advocate for Clients With Serious Legal Concerns

-- Criminal defense: Mr. DeGelleke is frequently called upon to defend clients against a wide range of felony and misdemeanor criminal charges.
+Mr. DeGelleke helps provide criminal defense to clients who are facing a wide range of felony and misdemeanor criminal charges.
 If you have been charged with drunk driving, assault and battery, drug possession, trespass, domestic abuse, sexual assault or any other offense — or if your child is facing a juvenile charge — Mr. DeGelleke can help.

-- Personal injury: Mr. DeGelleke is committed to protecting the rights of clients who have been seriously injured and those who have lost loved ones in car accidents, motorcycle accidents, truck accidents and other motor vehicle accidents.
-Mr. DeGelleke also often assists clients with slip-and-fall, medical and dental malpractice, construction accidents and defective product claims.
+Through his personal injury practice, Mr. DeGelleke is committed to protecting the rights of clients who have been seriously injured and those who have lost loved ones in car accidents, motorcycle accidents, truck accidents and other motor vehicle accidents.
+Mr. DeGelleke also assists clients with slip-and-fall, medical and dental malpractice, construction accidents and defective product claims.

-- Civil litigation and general practice: Mr. DeGelleke represents plaintiffs and defendants in contract claims, consumer protection claims, collection matters, real estate disputes, will contests, business tort claims, professional malpractice claims and other litigated matters.
+As legal counsel in civil litigation and general practice cases, Mr. DeGelleke represents plaintiffs and defendants in contract claims, consumer protection claims, collection matters, real estate disputes, will contests, business tort claims, professional malpractice claims and other litigated matters.
 He also provides representation and referrals in a wide range of other areas.

 Why You Need an Experienced Trial Attorney on Your Side